Run Mate by Core-Lean works best with Javascript Enabled!

 3. The Captain pays

-4. The Captain forwards the link received in the confirmation email under “Add a Mate”.
+4. The Captain forwards the link received in the confirmation email under the“Add a Mate” button.

 5. The Mates go to the link, click on “Join the team” and fill in their personal information.